openstack-archive/development-proposals/user-stories/proposed/rollingupgrades.rst

 User Stories
 ------------
-* As a Cloud User, I want to experience a consistently updated OpenStack platform in order to utilize new features, bug fixes and security enhancements, so that my cloud development experience is consistently world-class.
+* As a Cloud User, I want to experience a stable, regularly updated OpenStack platform in order to utilize new features, bug fixes and security enhancements, so that my cloud development experience is consistently world-class.